itsbanjo/flask-apm-demo/README.md

 The system consists of the following components:

-1. Frontend (Flask and Node.js versions)
+1. Frontend (Flask and Node.js versions) and Flask with Otel
 2. Backend (Python Flask)
 3. Database Service (Python Flask with PostgreSQL)
 4. Elastic APM Server
 5. PostgreSQL Database
 6. Locust (for load testing)

+## Tools Available
+- OTLP span and metrics tester to verify your API token (see Tools Section)

 ## Features